freiheit/discord_feedbot/README.md

 # Elite: Dangerous related Discord?

 If your Discord server is related to Elite: Dangerous, you may be able to use my feedbot instance instead of running your own copy.
-Read more here: https://github.com/freiheit/discord_feedbot/wiki/Getting-my-feedbot-on-your-server
+Head to https://discord.gg/5HK2yQj and "Follow" the rooms you want in your discord.

+(I have some other feeds, but E:D is the most thoroughly covered)

 ## Initial Setup